chen0liang/chen0liang.github.io/_pages/research.md

 ## Selected Working Papers

 -   Chen Liang, Yili Hong, and Bin Gu.
 Can Monitoring Help Flatten the World?
 An Empirical Examination of Online Hiring.
 Major revision at *Information Systems Research*.
 -   Jingbo Hou, Chen Liang, and Pei-yu Chen.
 Local vs. Social: How Social Information Intensity Shapes Preventive Behavior in the Context of COVID-19.
-Minor revision at *Information Systems Research*.
+Minor revision at *Production and Operations Management*.
 -   Tong Shen, Chen Liang, Jing Peng, Mengcheng Guan, and Jianbin Li.
 Impact of Medical AI on Drug Purchases.
 Under review.
 -   Chen Liang, Murat Tunç, and Gordon Burtch.
 Market Punishment of Strategic Generosity: An Empirical Examination of NFT Charity Auctions.
 -   Xinru Wang, Chen Liang, and Ming Yin.
 Effects of AI Biases and Explanations on Human Decision Fairness: A Case Study in Rental Markets.